sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1200 - method.md

 hidden: false
 ---

 A Method object defines how to expand out from an Anchor line and extract target data.
-Methods are available in Field objects.
+The following methods are available in Field objects.

 For the full list of methods available, see [Methods](doc:methods).